JMC-MC/params-plotter/NOTES-from-juji.md

 That's just the way people do it, nowadays..

-Maybe because people uses mobile more than laptops..
+Maybe because people use mobiles more than laptops..

 How does it reflect in our way of creating app?